MahmadSharaf/Cheat-Sheets/Python/Python.md

 ### Dictionaries

-- They are mutable
+- They are:
+  - Accessed by key, not offset position.
+    - They store objects by key instead of by relative position.
+  - Unordered collections
+  - Variable-length, heterogeneous, and arbitrarily nestable.
+    - Can shrink and grow
+    - Can contain any type of object
+    - Can be nested into other dictionaries
+  - Mutable that can change in place.
   - They are not sequences at all, but are instead known as mappings.
-- They store objects by key instead of by relative position.
+  - Tables of object references (hash tables)
+    - Dictionaries are implemented as hash tables (data structures that support very fast retrieval), which start small and grow on demand.

 ```py
 D = {'apple': 'Spam', 'quantity': 4, 'color': 'pink'}